nikek/cerebral-view-riot/readme.md

 *Connects Riot tags to the necessary Cerebral state and signals*

 ## Usage
-1. **Connect cerebral and riot through a mixin**
+### 1. Connect cerebral and riot through a mixin
-Import the function exposed by `cerebral-view-riot`, it's our mixin creator/factory.
-After preparing your cerebral controller you pass it to the mixin creator.
+`cerebral-view-riot` gives you a mixin factory.
+To create the mixin it needs the cerebral controller.
+When you have the mixin register it with [riot.mixin](http://riotjs.com/guide/#mixins).

   ```js
   import Controller from 'cerebral'